 How to start a net-zero roadmap?

 According to Race to Zero, a campaign led by the UNFCCC Champions for Climate Action, 25% of global CO2 emissions are covered by net-zero commitments.
+Moreover, a recent report by the Energy and Climate Intelligence Unit (ECIU) and Oxford Net Zero affirms that 21% of the world’s 2,000 largest public companies, representing sales of nearly $14 trillion, now have net-zero commitments.

-However, there is a great degree of inconsistency in the scope, timeline and the actions necessary to reach net-zero.
+However, there is a great degree of inconsistency in the scope, timeline and actions necessary to reach net-zero.
 This inconsistency creates confusion and puts off many companies who want to start their net-zero journey.

 In a Linkedin poll I recently launched, +50% of the answers were to understand how to start the net-zero journey.